 - Target group/participants

-- 1-2 meaningful reference projects (with links to the projects, if applicable)
+- 1-2 meaningful reference projects of own work (with links to the projects, if applicable)

 - Timeline, including planned presentation dates and locations, if applicable

 2. List of contributors

 - Legal status of the applicant or the applicant’s organisation

 - Information regarding non-profit status (not a requirement for application)

 - Calculation of expected income and expenses